massimo93/ItalianDotNetDateTimeUtils/docs/generated/Dabomase/ItalianDateTimeUtils/DateTimeExtensions/methods/EndOfWeek.md

 DateTime

-The date of the week end of the given date.
+The date of the weekend of the given date.

 ___